BlueBrain/hpcbench/docs/campaign.rst

 Network configuration reference
 -------------------------------

-A Campaign is made of a set of nodes to benchmarks.
-Those nodes can be tagged to create groups, later used to filter nodes where certain benchmarks are executed on.
+A Campaign is made of a set of nodes that will be benchmarked.
+Those nodes can be tagged to create groups of nodes.
+The tags are used to constrain benchmarks to be run on subsets of nodes.

 nodes
 ~~~~~